Limits of Hodge structures via holonomic D-modules: Non-reduced case: Sesquilinear pairing and limiting mixed Hodge structure

-has a polarized Hodge-Lefschetz structure and hard Lefschetz so that the hypercohomology of the de Rham complex of the primitive part $\cP_{\alpha,r}$ will inherit the properties by Theorem~\ref{cycinfor} and Theorem~\ref{idenN}.
-For this, we need to use the geometry of cyclic coverings.
+underlies a polarized Hodge-Lefschetz structure and satisfies the Hard Lefschetz property.
+This will allow us to establish the hypercohomology of the de Rham complex of the primitive part $\cP_{\alpha,r}$ inherits these properties by Theorem~\ref{cycinfor} and Theorem~\ref{idenN}.
+To achieve this, we will utilize the geometry of cyclic coverings.

 We first give another description of the integrable log connection~\eqref{conn} using cyclic coverings.
 Fix a rational number $\alpha$ in $[0,1)$, Because the isomorphism,